ArnaudBuchholz/psbots/engine/CODING_GUIDELINES.md

 ### Garbage collection

 As they are allocated by chunks, dictionaries and arrays require significant time to completely release their memory.
-Furthermore, stored values may themselves require deallocation after being released, which implies iteration over values.
+Furthermore, stored values may themselves require deallocation after being released, which implies iteration and recursion over values.

 As a consequence, when an object is released - for instance when being popped from the operand stack - the deallocation may not be triggered immediately to ensure consistent timings in the engine cycles.
-Instead, the object is added to a garbage collection queue with information about memory type and total memory allocated.
+Instead, the object is added to a garbage collection queue with information about memory type and total.

-When a `vmOverflow` error is raised or after some thresholds are met (total memory to garbage collect), the engine enters a special phase by adding the `gc` operator on the call stack.
+When a `vmOverflow` error is raised or when some thresholds are met (like memory waiting to garbage collected), the engine enters a special phase by adding the `gc` operator on the call stack.

+> [!IMPORTANT]
-> An operator should fail with `vmOverflow` in the first step to make sure it can retry once memory has been garbage collected.
+> An operator should fail with `vmOverflow` as soon as possible (first cycle) to enable retry once memory has been garbage collected.

 Garbage collection can also be explicitely requested using `gc` operator.

-This operator iterates over the queue of objects to release until the queue is empty.

 > [!NOTE]
-> This memory is considered deallocated even if not effectively done.
+> This memory is considered deallocated even if not effectively removed from the garbage collector queue.
 > As a consequence, when saving the engine state, no information is tracked about the garbage collector.

 ## Error management